flokosiol/kirby-sharingbuttons/README.md

   // define the size (small, medium, large) c::set('plugin.sharingbuttons.size', 'small');

-  // define the size (normal, solid, circle, solidcircle) c::set('plugin.sharingbuttons.style', 'solid');
+  // define the style (normal, solid, circle, solidcircle) c::set('plugin.sharingbuttons.style', 'solid');

   // define the networks, their title and the order of the buttons